The River King

 The River King is a 2005 film directed by Nick Willing and starring Edward Burns, Rachelle Lefèvre and Jennifer Ehle as a policeman, student and teacher all searching for the truth behind the apparent suicide of a young man at a small private school.
-Lefevre plays Carlin Leander, the young man's only real friend, who is now haunted by memories of their increasingly difficult relationship.

-The film is based the novel The River King by Alice Hoffman.
+The film is based on the 2000 novel of the same name, by Alice Hoffman.

 Plot

 Two young boys discover the body of Gus Pierce, a seventeen-year-old student at the prestigious Haddan School, in a frozen river.
 Local policemen Abel Grey and his partner retrieve the body and begin investigating at the school.
-The principal describes Gus as a loner, often depressed and alienated.
+The principal describes Gus as a loner, often depressed and alienated, and states it is a suicide; he is upset when the officers do not agree.
 Abel asks the school's photography teacher, Betsy, to take pictures of Gus' room and she insists on developing them herself.
 She also reveals that she had seen Gus the night before arguing with his friend Carlin, who had been crying in Gus' room when the police arrived.
 She cautions Abel to be kind to Carlin, saying she's not as tough as she seems.
 On his way out of the dorm Abel seems to hear a noise which he follows to the lavatory but finds nothing.

 When Gus' father arrives, Abel is assigned to take him to a hotel, but instead brings him to see his son first.
 Carlin comes to the hotel and insists to Gus' father that Gus did not kill himself.
 Abel picks up Carlin on her way out of the hotel and she tells him that Gus' accident was her fault, but that he couldn't have killed himself because he would have left her a note.
 Later Carlin reveals more about the cruelty of Harry and his clique of friends, and that she couldn't bear it if she thought Gus killed himself.
 Abel tries to persuade his superior to investigate further but everyone else believes it was suicide.

 Except Betsy, who delivers the photographs to Abel and shows him a shadowy figure standing next to Gus' bed in one image, saying it gives her the creeps.
 Abel then asks Betsy out to dinner, but she explains that she is getting married, and he tells her to let him to know if she thinks of anything else.
 Abel continues to find little clues to the events leading up to Gus' death, and learns that the department withheld evidence from the reports that Gus had human excrement in his lungs, which did not come from the river water.
-After another argument with his supervisor his partner brings him to a party at the Haddan School where he picks up a bribe from the principal and tries to persuade Abel to drop his inquiries.
+After another argument with his supervisor his partner brings him to a party at the Haddan School, where the headmaster gives the partner a payoff that regularly keeps the department from investigating the students.
 Abel rejects the bribe and walks home in a fury.